finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentEventsApi.md

 <a name="querytradetickets"></a>
 # **QueryTradeTickets**
-> ResourceListOfTradeTicket QueryTradeTickets (int? limit = null, string page = null, QueryTradeTicketsRequest queryTradeTicketsRequest = null)
+> ResourceListOfPortfolioTradeTicket QueryTradeTickets (int? limit = null, string page = null, QueryTradeTicketsRequest queryTradeTicketsRequest = null)

 [EXPERIMENTAL] QueryTradeTickets: Returns a list of trade tickets based on the holdings of the portfolios and date range specified in the query.